ARgoon2137/ArmoredCombatRealisticVersion/README.md

 Welcum if you reading this.
-This is An ACRV Armored Combat Realistic Version Its based of ACE all copyright laws goes to him. so what are we doing here? making the stuff more realistic i would say
+This is An ACOR   Armored Combat Overhaul Its based of ACE all copyright laws goes to him. so what are we doing here? making the stuff more realistic i would say